SamG101-Developer/SPP-Docs-3/Writerside/topics/7-Type-System.md

 - Generics are **always** inferrable if they are optional (ie the default generic type argument is used).
 - Inferrable generic parameters must be in the [required classification](#required) syntactically, ie not [optional](#optional).

-#### Special case for `Void`
-- If a parameter type is a generic, whose type is `Void`, the parameter is removed from the function signature.

 ### Generic constraints
 - Short-hand or long-hand syntax can be used for generic constraints.